Connecting students with design opportunities across Oregon

 Topic: Construction and Architecture

-Program Type: In-school programs
+Program Type: In-school

 CTEC teaches students the fundamental, educational, technical, professional, and networking skills necessary to achieve their goals.
 Students enrolled in Residential Construction gain a competitive advantage as they learn industry-standard skills and knowledge through multiple construction projects—including construction of a home that is sold on the market (yes, students build a home!)—in the CTEC shop and on a job site, open to the elements.